-We know that fruits and vegetables are healthy foods that we should probably all include in our diet more often, but did you know that variety is also important?
+We know that fruits and vegetables are healthy foods that we should probably all eat more often, but did you know that variety is also important?
 Plant foods, such as fruits and vegetables, contain compounds called ‘phytonutrients’ that contribute to their rich, beautiful colour, as well as their distinct flavours and aromas.

 Advertisement

 Numerous studies demonstrate the multiple benefits of colourful phytonutrients, including working as antioxidants and reducing inflammation.
-Simply choosing to eat a balanced and varied diet which includes a variety of colours is the best way to ensure that we're receiving the full spectrum of these vital nutrients.
+Eating a balanced and varied diet which includes a variety of colours is the best way to ensure that we're receiving the full spectrum of these vital nutrients.

 Taco Topped with Sliced Charred Courgette, Black Beans and Red Onion